 Two musicians sat in the shadowed corner of a front bar my wife and I found ourselves in.
-It was not a particularly enticing establishment on the outskirts of that seaside town, not far from where we live in North West Tasmania.
-But why were we there, in that dank and unwelcoming place?
-To answer a call of nature, and too conscientious to … wee and leave, we ordered a couple of beers and took our seats.
+It was not a particularly enticing establishment on the outskirts of that seaside town not far from where we live in North West Tasmania.
+Why were we there, in that dank and unwelcoming place?
+To answer a call of nature and, too conscientious to … wee and leave, we ordered a couple of beers and took our seats.

-Those musicians performed, and were mostly ignored, by a handful of disinterested patrons – and of course me, who remained glued to that grimy pub chair.
-While I recognised their voices, I could not see their faces or work out who the players were.
-Rather than get up and go over to get a better look I just sat and wondered.
-But then, as we stood to leave, it was as if a small spotlight shone from over my shoulder into the dark recesses of the room, and onto their faces.
-Mystery solved, and I finally connected the voices were that of two world-renowned performers, who incidentally, appeared quite the worse for wear.
+Those musicians performed and were mostly ignored by a handful of disinterested patrons – and of course me, who remained glued to that grimy pub chair.
+While their voices were so familiar to me, I could not see their faces or work out who the players were.
+Rather than get up, go over to get a better look I just sat and wondered until, as we stood to leave, it was as if a small spotlight shone from over my shoulder into the dark recesses of the room and illuminated their faces.
+Mystery solved.
+I finally connected the voices were that of two world-renowned performers, who incidentally, appeared quite the worse for wear.

-I stood wondering what life had dealt these two people, to take them away from the glitz and glamour of the world stage, where they would almost certainly have rubbed shoulders with others of the celebrity world – even royalty.
+I stood there, wondering what life had dealt these two people, to take them away from the glitz and glamour of the world stage, where they would have rubbed shoulders with others of the celebrity world – even royalty.
 Something seriously life-changing must have occurred to take them away from all that.
 My imagination buzzed.

 Remember now, that scenario was all part of a dream I had just woken from.